The Ultimate Guide to Conducting Effective Business and Payroll Audits

 Want to learn about common accounting mistakes, like data entry errors, errors of omission, and failing to use a budget?
 Download our FREE guide to learn about 10 common accounting mistakes, how to avoid them, and what to do if you’ve already made a mistake.

-The types of audits
+The types of business audits

 Because different parties can audit a business, several types of audits can occur.
 Nine different types of audit include: